-Minimum £'000 Desirable £'000 Area of expenditure / Explanation of risk / Justification for Reserves 100 150 Non-achievement of Savings - the residual level of savings required for the 2018/19 budget is c£0.5m (with greater savings assumed in each subsequent year of the MTFP).
-Whilst arrangements are in place to manage the implementation of the savings it is recommended that additional cover be provided to mitigate the risk of some not being realised.
-The risk assessment is based on 20% cover (low), 30% (medium) and 40% (high).
-Assessment: Degree of risk / reserve needed: Low £100k Medium £150k High £200k Likelihood of risk occurring: Low Minimum reserve needed : £100k 150 300 Unforeseen / emergency expenditure - there is a risk that unexpected events may occur which require expenditure to be incurred or income to be foregone that has not been budgeted.
-Examples might include, adverse weather, flooding, business continuity linked to loss of key service/building (to the extent not covered by insurance) Assessment: Degree of risk / reserve needed: Low £150k Medium £300k High £600k Likelihood of risk occurring : Low (assuming Bellwin scheme would apply in certain cases) Minimum reserve needed : £150k 100 200 Receipt of capital resources - the overall capital programme assumes a level of income from asset disposals / grants - as the timing of these can sometimes be uncertain it is considered prudent to set provision aside for additional revenue to help offset any shortfall if expenditure cannot be delayed 100 200 Business Rates - Given the volatility inherent in the current rates retention system combined with ongoing membership of the Lancashire Pool it is considered prudent to set aside a level of funding within the working balance to help manage the associated risks.
-However, separate provision has since been made in the business rates volatility reserve and this is projected to have a balance of c£280k as at 31/3/18.
-Hence for this purpose the additional amount proposed as part of the working balance is £100k.
-1,015 1,955 V 100 100 100 100
+Minimum £000 Desirable £000 Area of expenditure / Explanation of risk / Justification for Reserves 150 300 Unforeseen / emergency expenditure - there is a risk that unexpected events may occur which require expenditure to be incurred or income to be foregone that has not been budgeted.
+Examples might include, adverse weather, flooding, business continuity linked to loss of key service/building (to the extent not covered by insurance) Assessment: Degree of risk / reserve needed: Low £150k Medium £300k High £600k Likelihood of risk occurring : Low (assuming Bellwin scheme would apply in certain cases) Minimum reserve needed : £150k 100 200 Receipt of capital resources - the overall capital programme assumes a level of income from asset disposals / grants - as the timing of these can sometimes be uncertain it is considered prudent to set provision aside for additional revenue to help offset any shortfall if expenditure cannot be delayed.
+The current Capital Strategy is that no new borrowing should be incurred to fund the Capital Programme and therefore revenue contributions is the only viable option in lieu of capital receipts being realised.
+100 200 Business Rates - Given the volatility inherent in the current rates retention system combined with ongoing membership of the Lancashire Pool and the regime's imminent overhaul, it is considered prudent to set aside a level of funding within the working balance to help manage the associated risks.
+Business Rates Retention has been running since 2013/14 and a level of income has been achieved, therefore the initial business rates volatility reserve has been transferred into the Budget Support Reserve.
+To manage residual risk it is proposed that an amount of £100k is retained in the working balance.
+1,015 1,955 Total